Thanaraklee/Head-Require/README.md

 - Make sure to run the `head-require` command in the root directory of your Python project.
 - Head-Require analyzes Python files (`*.py` and `*.ipynb`) to extract imported packages and their versions.

+❗**Important:**
+This command must be executed within the `activated environment`.
+If it's not activated, it will work under the machine's environment.

 Thank you for using Head-Require! 😊